I am brave

 Helping, Helping Professionals

 For those who work on the front-lines, it is critical to be in tune with your emotions.
-It is essential to not only your work but equally as important, to care for your well-being.
+It is essential, not only your work, but equally as important, to care for your well-being.

 Embrace Change